abradinjapan/byte-machine-0/documentation/architecture.md

 The buffer's untyped pointer is addressed by using virtual pointers available to the byte machine process.

 In other words, memory is addressed by using the hardware's virtual pointers.

+## Programs

+Programs are always executed at byte 0 of the 0th input buffer.

+Programs also always quit at the first quit instruction.